 The magistrates’ court has the power to vary or rescind a sentence or other order made on conviction (such as costs order, disqualification order and victim surcharge order) if it is the interests of justice to do so.

-For further information on varying sentence in the magistrates' court and Crown Court, see Practice Note: Sentencing—Variation of sentence under the slip rule.
+For further information on varying sentence in the magistrates' court and Crown Court, see Practice Note: Sentences and the power to vary a sentence—Variation of sentence under the slip rule.

 A defendant may appeal to the Crown Court against a sentence handed down in the magistrates’ court after a guilty plea or against a sentence imposed after a finding of guilt following a summary trial.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.